TheresaLui/SelfHelpContent_v2/articles/microsoft.cosmosdb/cosmosdb-mongo-upgrade-rca.md

 # Upgrade to Mongo server version 3.6

+## Upgrade to Mongo server v3.6

-## Your database account <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> can now be upgraded to the latest version of Azure Cosmos DB's API for MongoDB (3.6)
+Your database account <!--$GlobalDatabaseAccountName-->[GlobalDatabaseAccountName]<!--/$GlobalDatabaseAccountName--> can now be upgraded to the latest version of Azure Cosmos DB's API for MongoDB v3.6.

 <!--issueDescription-->
 Upgrading to the Mongo engine version 3.6 will provide the most up-to-date functionality, as well as enhancements in performance and stability.